Environmental Environmentally friendly products and technologies

 • Dehydration membranes: Removes water from bioethanol

-• Hydrogen membranes: Various uses including in hydrogen purification and the production of Sustainable Aviation Fuel (SAF) and biodiesels, contributing to the transition from fossil fuels and reducing usage amounts.
+• Hydrogen membranes: Various uses including in hydrogen purification and the production of sustainable aviation fuel (SAF) and biodiesels.

 • Ceramics